FDA Listing Inc.

 +1 212 444 8202

-The U.S. Food and Drug Administration (FDA) has released updated guidance on reporting the amount of listed drugs and biological products under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
+The U.S. Food and Drug Administration (FDA) has released updated guidance on reporting the amount of listed drugs, whether OTC, generic, prescription, or biological products under the Federal Food, Drug, and Cosmetic Act (section 510(j)(3)FD&C Act).
 To comply with the FDA’s framework, drug manufacturers, repackers, and relabelers must report the quantity of each listed drug product they manufacture or process on an annual basis.
-This process enables the FDA to monitor the U.S. drug supply and ensure transparency throughout the pharmaceutical industry.

 Who Must Report?